 How an LED Light Bulb Works

 A lot of things have changed since the light bulb was invented.
-If anything, continued innovation has created more options than ever for consumers to illuminate their spaces.
+Continued innovation has created more options than ever for consumers to illuminate their spaces.

-In contrast, LEDs don’t have a filament that burns out.
-Instead, an LED (which stands for light emitting diode) works by passing current through a semiconducting material—the diode—which then emits photons (light) through the principle of electroluminescence.
+An LED bulb produces light by passing the electric current through a semiconducting material—the diode—which then emits photons (light) through the principle of electroluminescence.

-Don’t let that big word scare you!
-It essentially means that a material (in this case, the diode) casts light when power is applied to it.
+This essentially means that a material (in this case, the diode) casts light when power is applied to it, hence the phase light emitting diodes.
 Electrons jump from one side (an electron-full side) to another (an electron-deficient side) across a junction (the “p-n junction”).
 Think of it this way: When power is applied to the p-n junction, the side lacking in electrons wants to be filled up with the charged electrons from the other side, and when power is applied the electrons get eager to move.
 During this process, light is created.

-As an added bonus, the fact that this design does not rely on heat to produce its light means it runs cooler and is much more energy-efficient than an incandescent light bulb.
+The fact that LED lights do not rely on heat to produce its light means it runs cooler and is much more energy-efficient than an incandescent light bulb.

 Long-lasting: Last up to 50,000 hours while incandescent bulbs burn out after 1,000 to 2,000 hours and CFLs after around 15,000.